MICA-MNI/MICA-7t/README.md

 rm wm.mgz aparc.DKTatlas+aseg.orig.mgz
 ```

-3. Re the command `recon-surf.sh` using a singularity container to generate the new surfaces:
+3. Run the command `recon-surf.sh` using a singularity container to generate the new surfaces:
 ```
 # Subject id
 sub=sub-PNA002